How Long Do Cruise Ships Stay In Port? (My Experiences of Short Stays to Multi-Day Stays)

 If your port stop is cancelled, check your cruise insurance.

 You may have “Missed Port Cover” on your cruise holiday insurance.
-This will allow you to claim back money for port stops missed.
+This will allow you to claim back money for missed port stops.

 If you are American and have paid port taxes, you may get those reimbursed.

-To find out more about claiming from your cruise travel insurance, read the article below:
+Find out more about claiming from your cruise travel insurance in the video below:

 How to Make The Most Of Your Time in Port